GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-4/genesis-4.englishNatural.md

 And if you do-well not, to the door sin is crouching, and to you is its fixation, and you will rule over it."

+And Acquired (Cain) said to Vapor (Abel) his brother;
+and it was in their being in the field, and Acquired (Cain) stood to Vapor (Abel) his brother, and killed him.

+And He-Who-Is said to Acquired (Cain),
+"Where?
+Vapor (Abel), your brother?"
+And he said, "I knew not, Am I keeper of my brother?"
+And he said, "What have you done?
+The voice of the blood of your brother is crying-out to me from the ground.
+And now cursed are you, from the ground;
+which has opened her mouth to take the blood of your brother, from your hand.
+When you serve the ground, it will add not, to give her strength to you;
+wandering and fugitive you will be in the land."
+And Acquired (Cain) said to He-Who-Is, "Great is my twisting from bearing.
+Behold, you have banished me this day from over the face of the ground;
+and from your face I will be hidden;
+and I will be wandering and fugitive in the land;
+and it will be all finding me will kill me."
+And He-Who-Is said to him, "Not so, all killing Acquired (Cain), sevenfold it will be avenged.
+And He-Who-Is set for Acquired (Cain) a sign, so that not all strike him on finding him."
+Acquired (Cain) went out from the presence of He-Who-Is, and dwelt in the land of Wandering, east of Delight.
 And Acquired (Cain) knew his woman, and she conceived and bore Dedicated (Enoch);
 and he was building a city,